 The annual percentage rate (APR) charged by your lender usually ranges from about 7.5% to 14% for loans above €2,500.
 Bigger loans usually have a lower APR than smaller ones.
 For loans below €2,500 you may find it best to consider an overdraft or credit union loan.
 By law, credit unions cannot charge more than 12.68% APR.
 Some credit unions also give you an interest rebate at the end of the year, this means you get a refund of part of the interest you have paid on loans in that year.

 The interest rate on your loan may be fixed or variable and differs from lender to lender.
 Your repayments will be the same each month for the full term of the loan if you have a fixed interest rate, or may change if you have a variable interest rate.
-To compare the interest rates offered by different lenders, see our latest personal loans comparison.
+To compare the interest rates offered by different lenders, see our latest personal loans Money Tool.